m4rw3r/InjectStack/SPEC.rst

 application and its components.

-``$env`` is not a static hash, all components of the system are allowed to modify the environment to, for example add a global object, filter a specific header or change something like the ``REQUEST_TYPE``.
-This can be very useful when for example performing internal HMVC [#]_ requests.
+``$env`` is not a static hash, all components of the system are allowed to modify the environment to, for example, add a global object, filter a specific header or change something like the ``REQUEST_METHOD``.
+This can be very useful when for example performing internal HMVC [#]_ requests, as you can copy the ``$env`` variable and change a few keys before passing it on to the internal controller.

-The environment must however conform to a few basic rules:
+The environment variable must however conform to a few basic rules:

 Required keys
 -------------